Victormeriqui/Notebot/README.md

 ## Usage

 Similar to [here](https://www.curseforge.com/minecraft/mc-mods/notebot) press the `G` key to open the GUI.
-It is of note that currently Tuning or Discovering without Mapping **will** result in a crash due to a NullPointerException.
-It is also of note that this was built for the Notebot area on `CrystalPvP.cc`.
 If you want your own notebot setup for this mod, edit [Mapper.java](https://github.com/Victormeriqui/NoteBot/blob/master/src/main/java/com/notebot/mod/Mapper.java) and build youself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.